tjjarvinen/HKQM.jl/docs/src/guide.md

 ## Approximate Nuclear Potential

-There is an approximation to nuclear potential defined in here [J. Chem.
+There is an approximation to nuclear potential defined in [J. Chem.
 Phys.
 121, 11587 (2004)](https://doi.org/10.1063/1.1791051).
 It allows approximate electronic structure calculations.